Young Critics Book Club

 Your family will discover the benefits of reading!

-Joining our Young Critics Book Club will cultivate a love of reading in your child in the best environment and help improve their performance in school.
-Book clubs are a great place to get in the habit of critical thinking.
+Joining our Young Critics Book Club will cultivate a love of reading in your child in the best environment and help improve their academic performance.
+Book clubs are a great way to develop the habit of critical thinking.
 Children will read and analyze the story to find deeper meanings in the literature.
 The selected book’s literary analysis will aid your child’s development of conversational skills and expand their ability to express ideas.
 Our activities are related to literature in one way or another.
 By being in the club, your children will be in the best environment to develop a love for literature.

 All programming is sponsored by The Friends of the Parkland Community Library.